CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, domain-specific description with excellent specificity and trigger term coverage for cybersecurity professionals.
-Its main weakness is the absence of an explicit 'Use when...' clause, which caps completeness at 2.
-Adding trigger guidance would make this an excellent description.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
+The description is concise, uses third person voice correctly, and carves out a clear niche.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to parse threat intelligence reports, extract TTPs, build attack pattern libraries, or map threats to MITRE ATT&CK.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks about extracting TTPs from threat reports, building attack pattern libraries, mapping threats to MITRE ATT&CK, or creating STIX objects from CTI data.'

 DimensionReasoningScore